Financial-Times/x-dash/packages/x-engine/README.md

 ### Which runtime should I use?

 Whichever one you want!
 React, Preact, Rax, and Nerv are all largely compatible with one another.
-If you don't want the overhead of a framework, or are rendering static HTML, then it's worth investigating the tiny VHTML module.
+If you don't want the overhead of a framework, or are rendering static HTML, then it's worth investigating the VHTML or Hyperons modules.

 ### Which is the fastest runtime to use?

 You can see the full results of our benchmarking in the [benchmarks package][b].
-The fastest server-side runtime is currently Hyperapp but components would need to be aware of its small differences.
+The fastest server-side runtime is currently Hyperapp but components would need to be aware of its differences and limitations.

 [b]: https://github.com/Financial-Times/x-dash/blob/master/private/ssr-benchmark/RESULTS.md